-The Company has determined that Rockfish Seafood Grill, Inc. and Advantis Certified Staffing Solutions, Inc., two of the Company's four majority owned or control portfolio companies, was considered a significant subsidiary at March 31, 2021 as prescribed under Rule 10-01(b)(1) of Regulation S-X.
+The Company has determined that Rockfish Seafood Grill, Inc. and Advantis Certified Staffing Solutions, Inc., two of the Company's four majority owned or controlled portfolio companies, were considered a significant subsidiary at June 30, 2022 as prescribed under Rule 10-01(b)(1) of Regulation S-X.